lexbailey/terminal.docm/readme.md

 You can now use the terminal by typing into the document.
 Most normal terminal behaviours work, but not all.

+## Recommended options

+To get the best experience using `terminal.docm`, it is recommended to change some Microsoft Word settings.
+Specifically, you should disable most of the auto-formatter options.

+1. Open File > Settings
+2. In the proofing section, open AutoCorrect options
+3. Under the "AutoFormat as you type" section, disable all of the options

 ## Why?

 Entertainment.